Try these easy new twists on the same ol' sandwich lunch.

-There's a lot for you to juggle during the busy back-to-school season—and on busy mornings, filling your kid's lunch box with nutritious food that will stay fresh until lunchtime can seem like a daunting task.
+There's a lot for you to juggle during the busy back-to-school season — and on busy mornings, filling your kid's lunch box with nutritious food that will stay fresh until lunchtime can seem like a daunting task.
 (We feel you!)
 Yet, armed with a few kid-friendly sandwich recipes as inspiration, you can dig yourself out of a brown-bag rut and start winning at lunch.
-Plus, as your kids get older, you can encourage them to pack their own lunches to help ease your burden (maybe that'll be a reality by the time they head off to college?).

 If you want to take your peanut-butter-and-jelly game to the next level, try your hand at this simple and fun recipe that transforms a hum-drum sandwich into "sushi."
 Simply spread peanut butter and jelly on a tortilla, roll it up, and slice into several sushi-sized pieces.
 Recipe creator fabeverydayblog serves it with chocolate syrup for dipping and fruit on the side.
 If your kid's school is nut-free, simply swap the PB for sunbutter or another allergy-safe alternative.